v-community/v_by_example/README.md

 # V by Example

+> NOTE: This is very outdated and it will be updated and worked on when v 0.2 comes out.

 [Brazilian Portuguese](pt-br/README.md) | [Deutsch](de/README.md) | [English](en/README.md) | [Bahasa Indonesia](id/README.md) | [Chinese](cn/README.md) | [Japanese](jp/README.md)
 > Learn V by Examples